-On a more personal note, Becky has remained active in the schooling and extracurricular activities of her three children who in 2016 will turn 13, 15 and 17 years old.
+On a more personal note, Becky has remained active in the schooling and extracurricular activities of her three children who in 2020 are 16, 18 and 21 years old.
 Foothills United Methodist Church has been Becky’s faith community for over ten years now.
 She enjoys working with the seniors’ group ‘Foothills Folks’ there as well as serving on the Family Camp Steering Committee and as one of the Liturgists on Sunday mornings.
-Her hobbies include singing, cooking, gardening, snow skiing, decorating/remodeling and enjoying time with her long-time companion, Mitch, as well as her extended family, including her parents who recently celebrated 50 years of marriage.
+Her hobbies include singing, cooking, gardening, snow skiing, decorating/remodeling and enjoying time with her friends as well as her extended family, including her parents who recently celebrated 55 years of marriage.

 Becky will be forever grateful to all the families who have entrusted her with caring for their loved ones.
 She can confidently say she is one of the lucky ones who loves her work and the people she works with.
 Together with a small group of her good friends, Becky is blessed to spend her days, Monday through Friday, with smart, creative, loving, expressive, thriving seniors, ranging in age from 72 to 103!
 She has also been surprised by how happy she is to have Rebecca’s Retreat operate from the comfort and beauty of her very own home in a neighborhood of amazing, generous and kind-hearted people.